Toggle: English / Spanish

 Changing your diet and lifestyle is important.
 Medical research suggests that low-fat and high-fiber diets may reduce your risk of colon cancer.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Colon cancer.
-Version 2.2013.
-Available at http://www.nccn.org/professionals/physician_gls/pdf/colon.pdf.
-Accessed November 16, 2012.
+Version 2.2015.
+Available at: www.nccn.org/professionals/physician_gls/pdf/colon.pdf.
+Accessed February 27, 2015.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.